jmoya34/ROS2-Basic-Necessities/README.md

 ### Packages:
 * Packages contain all code for a robots functionality.
-* Packages can be shared between users to replicate with their own rebot.
+* Packages can be shared between users to replicate.
 * You are able to incorporate other packages along with your own as well.

 ## Creating Workspaces
-Your startign directory doesn't matter.
+Your starting directory doesn't matter.
 I personally like seeing my files on the desktop so I create my workspaces as such on Linux.

 ```bash
 moya@:~/Desktop/ros_workspace$